adrfantini/academic-kickstart/content/en/post/weather-trieste/index.md

         Data source: ARPA FVG, OSMER and GRN – www.meteo.fvg.it       Produced by: Adriano Fantini  – www.adrianofantini.eu")) +
         coord_cartesian(expand=c(0,0))

-ggsave(plot=gg, filename = "lastmonth_plots/correlation.png", w=7, h=7.2)
+ggsave(plot=pcorr, filename = "lastmonth_plots/correlation.png", w=7, h=7.2)
 ```

 <img src="/img/post/weather-trieste/correlation.png" style="width:70%;" title="Correlation between weather variables in Trieste, April 2019">

 As expected, some variables are strongly correlated (max wind and average wind speeds, or humidity and rain) while others are anti-correlated (humidity and average wind speed).
-However, doing this same analysis on a much larger timescale would probably lead to more interesting and robust results.
+However, doing this same analysis on a much larger timescale would probably lead to more interesting and robust results: I would expect for example temperature to be positively correlated with radiation.

+Note that the correlations with wind direction variables are not really that simple to interpret, since they are periodic variables where `0==360`.

 ---